jcv8000/FractalTest1/README.md

 # FractalTest1

-Mandelbrot set visualizer written in C#, currently single-threaded.
+Mandelbrot set visualizer written in C# and WinForms, currently single-threaded.

 It still starts to lose detail after you zoom in too far